 Munch by Jean Selz, translated by Eileen Hennessy

-The Graphic Art of Edvard Munch by Werner Timm, translated by Ruth Michaelis-Jena, by Patrick Murray
+The Graphic Art of Edvard Munch by Werner Timm, translated by Ruth Michaelis-Jena and Patrick Murray

-Edvard Munch catalogue of the Arts Council of Great Britain, with forewords by Sir Kenneth Clark, by Knut Berg
+Edvard Munch catalogue of the Arts Council of Great Britain, with forewords by Sir Kenneth Clark and Knut Berg

 Edvard Munch a film directed by Peter Watkins